Churches in 1851

 Shooting began on “Dr. Cyclops”.
-It was Paramount Pictures first horror film photographed in three-strip Technicolor.
+It was the first horror film photographed in three-strip Technicolor at Paramount Pictures.
 Four explorers summoned to Peru by the brilliant Dr. Thorkel discover a source of radium and a half-mad Thorkel who shrinks them to one-fifth their normal size when they threaten to stop his experiments.

 Sports in 1959

 Mike McCormick, San Francisco Giant, pitched a no-hitter against the Philadelphia Phillies, 3-0.
 McCormick allowed a single in the sixth inning but rain ended the game before the inning ended, so the game officially ended after five innings.